What Are the Best Google Earth Alternatives? [2026 Guide]

 • Clean, user-friendly interface

-• 3D aerial views and street-level imagery
+• 3D aerial views and Bird's Eye imagery

-• Integration with Microsoft ecosystem
+• Integration with Microsoft and Windows ecosystem

 Perfect for: Beginners and general users who want basic satellite views without complex tools.
+The most direct like-for-like app like Google Earth for non-technical users.

-10. Here WeGo – Best for Offline Use
+13. Here WeGo – Best for Offline Use

 Key Features: